 Create a Gluten Free Meal

-This Asian kale slaw calls for both tamari and soy sauce.
+This Asian-inspired kale slaw calls for both tamari and soy sauce.
 While these two ingredients are often interchangeable, they do offer different flavors.

 However, if you’re gluten free, it’s easy enough to switch out the soy sauce for additional gluten free tamari.